thegetty/bronze-guidelines/content/intro.md

 The ancient Greeks are known to have used the direct wax slab process to create bronze multiples, such as the Griffin Protomes.[^65] Theophilus, the twelfth-century artisan monk and compiler of a technical compendium on diverse arts, describes a similar process used in his time for making incense burners in Germany.[^66] See [Case Study 2](/case-studies/2/).
 It is also used in modern-day Nepal and Thailand for sculptural work (**table 3**).[^67]

-The process involves bending wax slabs freehand in order to shape the model, with the core inserted later (**figs. 28, 29**).
+The process involves bending wax slabs freehand in order to shape the model, with the core inserted later ({% ref 'fig-028, fig-029' %}).
 This is not to be confused with the direct lost-wax process described above in [GI§2.2.1](/intro/#S2.2.1), where for hollow casts the wax is built over the core.[^68] It allows for quick modeling with a very good control of thickness.
 Its main drawbacks are the loss of the original model.

 {% figuregroup "3", "fig-028, fig-029" %}